Notes / Bangkok

 Accepting applications for Early Years to Year 7 (ages 3-11) for its first year.
 Plans to be a full 3-18 school.
 Unique in Bangkok: intending to offer both IB and A-Level pathways.
 Located in the Prawet/Bang Na area, near the Patana catchment.
 Still in the process of obtaining its MOE educational licence as of March 2026.

-The dual IB + A-Levels pathway would be unique in Bangkok if confirmed - worth considering if you want curriculum flexibility.
+The dual IB + A-Levels pathway would be unique in Bangkok if confirmed - relevant if you want curriculum flexibility.

 SPGS International School Bangkok